Future Restorations – Future Partnerships

 1937 Long-Wheelbase Supercharged Cord Phaeton

 We’re still researching this car with the help of Karl Ludvigsen and other historians.
 The workmanship suggests that this may have been a coachbuilt car and we’re also lucky to have photos of the car taken in 1952 by Karl Ludvigsen himself.
-This will be a fun one once we move forward.
+This will be great fun as we move forward.

 1959 Cheetah “Moon” Transporter